 The Pinnacle is the most popular hike in the Grampians and leads you to a breath-taking lookout point on a rocky ledge which is “The Pinnacle”.
 This hike is considered intermediate to hard and is a total of 6km in length and a total of 350 metres of elevation gain.

 There isn’t much shade along the trail so ensure you bring enough hydration.
 Since this is a short 1 – 2 hour hike it’s easily done as a day hike but always bring your hiking essentials.

 The trail from the Wonderland parking lot is a little longer and more challenging but it is totally worth it for the views and unique rock formations.

 Once you reach the top, reward yourself with a break and relax.
 Take in the amazing panoramic views of the Grampians.
 There are several lookout points, some with railings for safety.

 If staying a few days, the town of Hall’s Gap offers several lodging options.
 For a budget friendly stay, Brambuck Backpackers Hostel is a great location in a quiet area and offers lots of opportunities to spot wildlife.

-By Rachael from A City Girl Outside
+Contibuted by Rachael from A City Girl Outside

 Hikes in Northern Territory